Locations

 For SAP customers still under a user‑license regime (not yet on Digital Access):

-- Scope and Throttle Interfaces: Limit access to SAP data from external systems.
+• Scope and Throttle Interfaces: Limit access to SAP data from external systems.
 For instance, configure the CRM so that only sales clerks can push orders, not all client-facing users.
 If a third-party system has multiple logins, consolidate or restrict them to only the ones needed.
-In practice, some customers license a small pool of “middleware” users to cover many indirect users – this can work, but must align with SAP’s terms.
+In practice, some customers license a small pool of “middleware” users to cover many indirect users – this approach can be effective, but it must align with SAP’s terms.

-- Favour Asynchronous/Static Reads: Where real-time access isn’t needed, use scheduled exports.
+• Favour Asynchronous/Static Reads: Where real-time access isn’t needed, use scheduled exports.
 SAP allows Indirect Static Read scenarios without extra license if all criteria are met (data is pre-fetched by a licensed user on schedule, and no updates or triggers occur).
 For example, instead of a portal querying SAP in real-time, have SAP dump needed data nightly to the portal database.
-Carefully document such processes to prove they meet the static-read rules.
+Carefully document these processes to demonstrate that they meet the static-read rules.

-- Eliminate Duplication: If a real person has an SAP license, there’s no need to license them again via a connector.
+• Eliminate Duplication: If a real person has an SAP license, there’s no need to license them again via a connector.
 For example, if an internal user logs in to SAP Fiori and also uses a connected mobile app, only one license is required.
 Remove any duplicate accounts.
-Conversely, if multiple people share a single service account, that violates the terms – each indirect user should be covered by a license if using SAP data.
+Conversely, if multiple people share a single service account, this violates the terms – a license should cover each indirect user who is using SAP data.

-- Contractual Safeguards: Before renewing or expanding, negotiate clarity in contracts.
+• Contractual Safeguards: Before renewing or expanding, negotiate clarity in contracts.
 Demand definitions of “indirect use” and carve-outs for static reads.
 Ensure that old contracts don’t suddenly allow SAP to retroactively count documents.
-If you extend ECC or move to S/4HANA on-premises, lock in the terms for how indirect access will be measured or capped.
+If you extend ECC or migrate to S/4HANA on-premises, ensure you lock in the terms for measuring or capping indirect access.

-- Audit Readiness: Conduct regular internal license audits.
+• Audit Readiness: Conduct regular internal license audits to ensure compliance.
 Simulate SAP’s audit (run USMM/LAW plus any indirect-use notes) and review for “smoking guns” (e.g., a small number of interface users generating huge volumes).
 Correct issues on your terms before SAP asks.
 In audits, be prepared to explain your architecture and have data available (“System X generates Y records per period, covered by Z license bucket”).

 Best Practices (Digital Access Adoption)